 Website/Booklet Image - One image must be submitted along with the project summary final draft.
 This image should be submitted on the website image template with a minimum resolution of 300 dpi.
 The image must be representative of the project and show manipulation and processing of the data.
 This image cannot include text or legends.
 This is to be an aesthetically attractive image that represents the project, creativity is encouraged.
 Follow guidelines provided on DEVELOPedia.
-This image will be used on the website, on the team's VPS page, and in term project booklets.
 This image cannot be updated later in the term.
 Image dimensions and technical requirements are included in the template.